May 5th, 2023

 The exhibition’s curator is Dr. Florica Zaharia.

 We welcome the press on May 24th, 2019 at 5:00PM.
-For details please see the attached invitation.
-You can find more information about the Muzeul Textilelor at www.muzeultextilelor.org.
+For details please see the attached invitation

 Contact: